mojofunk/ardour-docs/NOTES.md

 - Is there an action to adjust/align region end with grid alignment

+- Why are there `load_session` and `load-session` executables in the libs/ardour build dir? profiling related?

 # Ideas for changes to existing functionality or new functionality

 - Use number keys for tool selection?